awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 This could be because the cluster was created with one set of AWS credentials \(from an IAM user or role\), and  `kubectl`  is using a different set of credentials\.

 When an Amazon EKS cluster is created, the IAM entity \(user or role\) that creates the cluster is added to the Kubernetes RBAC authorization table as the administrator \(with `system:masters` permissions\)\.
 Initially, only that IAM user can make calls to the Kubernetes API server using  `kubectl`  \.
-For more information, see [Managing users or IAM roles for your cluster](add-user-role.md)\.
+For more information, see [Enabling IAM user and role access to your cluster](add-user-role.md)\.
 If you use the console to create the cluster, you must ensure that the same IAM user credentials are in the AWS SDK credential chain when you are running  `kubectl`  commands on your cluster\.

 If you install and configure the AWS CLI, you can configure the IAM credentials for your user\.
 For more information, see [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) in the *AWS Command Line Interface User Guide*\.